Seeking Justice For Devastating Car Accident Injuries

-In 2019 there were a suspected 2,864 serious injuries caused by car crashes in Arkansas, according to a report by the Arkansas Department of Transportation.
+In 2020, there were a suspected 2,721 serious injuries caused by car crashes on Arkansas’ highways, according to a report by the Federal Highway Administration.
 The pain of an injury is only made worse by the pain of having to pay for medical bills and expensive car repairs.
 When the accident wasn’t your fault in the first place, it can be difficult to imagine paying all of those bills out of your hard-earned money.

 Our team at Cortinez Law Firm is here to help.
-We have decades of experience fighting for our clients both inside and out of the courts.
-Our specialty is personal injury law, and we’ll use our expertise to fight on your behalf.
-No matter where you come from or who you are, we’re here to serve you.
+We have decades of experience fighting for our clients both inside and outside of the courts.
+Our focus is personal injury law, and we’ll use our extensive knowledge and experience to fight on your behalf.
+No matter where you come from or who you are, we’re here to serve you and fight for the compensation that will help set things right.
 We’re proud to represent clients in Little Rock, Arkansas, and throughout central Arkansas.

 Additional state laws that will apply to your personal injury claim include:

 A car accident can change your life forever.
 It can also create serious financial issues.
-When you’re put in a difficult situation, it’s important to have someone on your side who understands.
+When you’re put in a difficult situation, it’s important to have someone on your side who understands what is at stake.
 Our team at Cortinez Law Firm will use our decades of experience to help you fight for fair compensation.
-We’re here to help clients in Little Rock, Conway, Benton-Bryant, Cabot, and all of central Arkansas.
-Contact us today to schedule your free consultation.
+We’re here to help clients in Little Rock, Benton and all of central Arkansas.
+Contact us today at 501-574-3244 to schedule your free consultation.